micha7a/micha7a.github.io/README.md

 ## TODO list:
 - Add two languages
-- Add pages with different sets of pictures
 - Make images pop up at the same page
 - Add the dog
+- Add The Mushroom Guy